 In a case where an allegation is made against a SETU employee or volunteer operating in the course of their duties, the Designated Liaison Person shall report the matter to the Human Resource Manager.
-The Human Resource Manager will inform the employee/volunteer of the allegation and they will be given an opportunity to respond immediately in accordance with established HR policy.
-The Designated Liaison Person shall ensure that this immediate response is communicated to TUSLA when submitting the report.
+The Human Resource Manager will inform the employee/volunteer of the allegation and they will be given an opportunity to respond immediately in accordance with established HR Disciplinary policy.